perkowitz/issho/doc/hachi/modules/mono.md

 Mono is a monophonic grid-based sequencer.

-Step can hold 16 sessions in memory at a time.
+Mono can hold 16 sessions in memory at a time.
 Each session contains 16 patterns.
 Each pattern consists of 16 steps.
 Each step can play a note (with settable velocity) or rest, or tie